deepsm007/tools/rh-gitleaks/README.md

 ## Usage (rh-gitleaks-gl-account)

-This is a wrapper around rh-gitleaks that runs it against top level gitlab repos under an account or org.
-Traversing subgroups is not supported yet.
+This is a wrapper around rh-gitleaks that runs it against top level gitlab repos immediately under a namespace.
+It does not support recursivly scanning sub-groups yet.

 If the cli tool was not installed on your path, you can also call it via:
 `python3 -m rh_gitleaks.gl_account`.